porzechowski/blog/_posts/2024-02-01-post-fault-injections.md

 ![glitch vdd w](https://github.com/porzechowski/blog/blob/master/assets/images/fault_injection/glitch_vdd_w.png?raw=true)

 We can do the same with the width.
-If we take the voltage away for 10us our core will probably not notice it, if we switch it off for a second something will probably happen.
+If we take the voltage away for about 10us our core probably won't notice it.
+However, if we switch it off for a second we will probably switch it off.
 But what will happen in between these values?
 For voltage this is what our search area for the right glitch parameters will look like.

 ![glitch vdd h](https://github.com/porzechowski/blog/blob/master/assets/images/fault_injection/glitch_vdd_h.png?raw=true)